artcom/gom-client-objc/README.md

     }];
     ```

-    The first response is received immediately:
+    The first GOM notifcation is received immediately:

     ```
     {attribute = {